Postpartum physical therapy essentials for the pelvic floor: 5 exercises to elevate your postpartum recovery

 Remember, this is not medical advice and these exercises are best done with the guidance of a pelvic floor therapist after assessing your postpartum pelvic floor healing.

-As a pelvic floor therapist in New Orleans (offering virtual services everywhere), I love to help mamas come up with an individualized program to heal from birth in the early days of postpartum (0-6 weeks) so that once they reach that “all clear” appointment, they can continue their pelvic floor recovery with postpartum physical therapy exercises that really move the needle toward their exercise goals.
+In my 1:1 programs, I love to help mamas come up with an individualized program to heal from birth in the early days of postpartum (0-6 weeks) so that once they reach that “all clear” appointment, they can continue their pelvic floor recovery with postpartum physical therapy exercises that really move the needle toward their exercise goals.

 The following postpartum physical therapy exercises are meant to be started at approximately 6 weeks postpartum, and build on a gentle pelvic floor rehab foundation built from day 1 postpartum, starting with things as simple as BREATHING and mobility work.
 If you need help building this foundation prior to 6 weeks, please reach out!